plone/volto/docs/source/blocks/ssr.md

 ```

 All promises returned will be awaited before the rendering of that block, so
-the strategy is to dispatch the data-fetching actions so that the Redux store
+the strategy is to dispatch the data-fetching actions so that the {term}`Redux` store
 gets populated.